-Make your home smell heavenly with this Apple Cinnamon Granola or follow this easy guide to create your own favourite flavour combinations.
+Learn the simple proportions to make homemade Apple Cinnamon Granola, or follow this easy guide to create your own favourite granola flavour combinations.

 Everyone needs a repertoire of dishes they can make without a recipe, like salad dressing, spaghetti sauce, a green smoothie, a fruit crumble, a really good Caesar cocktail, and of course, a healthy batch of granola.
 And this Apple Cinnamon Granola is a great one to memorize!

 One of the first things I learned to make without a recipe was granola.
 Once I learned the proportions, I could easily tailor it to my family's taste and use whatever nuts and dried fruits were in season.

 In ten minutes from my pantry to my oven, I can have a big batch of this homemade apple cinnamon granola ready for breakfast, for making granola bars, or just for snacking.

 It's one more step to take toward eating "clean" and avoiding packaged foods when I can.
 Oats are a wholesome grain, considered by some to be one of the healthiest grains on earth.
 Read about the 9 health benefits of eating oats and oatmeal.

 Making this granola recipe always makes our home smell heavenly.
 Today, the aroma of toasted oats, nuts, cinnamon and nutmeg wafting from the oven made me feel more accepting of the fall weather that has suddenly decided it's here to stay.

 I'm anticipating all the harvest and holiday meals to come!